MCxQC/Hello-World/README.md

 * **DeviceIDGroupMode, ProcessGroupMode, WindowGroupMode**

-  - 1 = All the items in the category must exist (Default).
+  - 1 = All the items in the category must be created (Default).

-  - 2 = One item in the category must exist.
+  - 2 = One item in the category must be created.

 * **ActionAtStartup**